 Assessment modes: Coursework

-In this module, you explore how virtual project teams (VPTs) can be managed effectively.
+This module explores how virtual project teams (VPTs) can be managed effectively, and:

-- are introduced to relevant theories in the field of virtuality
+- introduces relevant theories from the field of virtuality

-- examine whether traditional management and leadership theories are relevant in the VPT environment
+- assesses whether traditional management and leadership theories are relevant in the VPT environment

-- experience real-life challenges of virtual teamwork through practical in-class activities.
+- exposes you to real-life challenges of virtual teamwork through practical activities.